GoogleCloudPlatform/dataflux-pytorch/demo/llama/README.md

-The code in this directory is a the Llama 7B model.
-Everything except the data loading part is borrowed from lighting AI's lit-llama repo.
+The code in this directory trains the Llama 7B model on [Huggingface's RedPajama dataset](https://huggingface.co/datasets/togethercomputer/RedPajama-Data-1T-Sample/tree/main).
+All the code in this directory is borrowed from [Lightning AI's lit-llama repo](https://github.com/Lightning-AI/lit-llama).
+Changes have been made in appropriate places to fetch the data from GCS instead of reading from disk.

 ### Download the data